You want smart political talk without the meltdowns?

 Bye-bye.

-You know, you may not believe this, but home theft is real, and you have these cyber thieves all around the world, and they're all targeting American homeowners.
+And you have these cyber thieves all around the world, and they're all targeting American homeowners.

 It's called home title theft.

-And what they do is your your home title is online, they find it, then they'll forge your signature on a transfer document, and it'll say that you sold them your home.
+Then they'll forge your signature on a transfer document and it'll say that you sold them your home.

-And then they take out loans on your home with your equity, or they sell it to an unsuspecting buyer and they disappear, they're gone, your money's gone, your home's not in your name anymore, and now you have to hire, you know, an army of attorneys to try and help save your house that you never sold.
+And then they take out loans on your home with your equity or they sell it to an unsuspecting buyer and they disappear.

 A lot of identity theft programs don't protect you.

-Uh this is happening in numbers that will boggle your mind.
+This is happening in numbers that will boggle your mind.

-You've got to protect your home, and home title lock puts a virtual shield around your home's title, and the instant they detect any activity or any tampering around your home's title, they're gonna shut it down fast.
+And the instant they detect any activity or any tampering around your home's title, they're going to shut it down fast.

-That's home, title lock.com.
+That's home, titlelock.com.

-Protect your home, protect your asset.
+Protect your asset.

-I'm I'm honored to call this man a friend uh and a colleague that Benjamin Hall had been reporting the beginnings of the war in Ukraine.
+So it was about a year ago, and I'm honored to call this man a friend and a colleague, that Benjamin Hall had been reporting the beginnings of the war in Ukraine.

-Uh and this is not his first rodeo.
+And this is not his first rodeo.

 He had covered many conflicts, many wars around the world.

-Uh he was the uh only survivor.
+He was the only survivor.

-Three missiles were fired at the car that he was in, and his story and of of heroism and courage, and more importantly, the most infectious positive attitude uh is beyond inspiring.
+And his story of heroism and courage, and more importantly, the most infectious positive attitude is beyond inspiring.

-Uh Ben Hall, Benjamin Hall joins me now.
+Ben Hall, Benjamin Hall, joins me now.

 How are you, sir?

-Sean, I'm doing really well, thank you.
+Sean, I'm doing really well.

-It's uh, as you said, it's exactly one year to the day that this happened.
+As you said, it's exactly one year to the day that this happened.

 So it's a day where, you know, this morning I've had to really think about everything that happened and then get moving again.